ridhamz/Tickets-MicroServices-App/README.md

 # Tickets Microservices Application

-Buy and Sell tickets application based on microservice architecture pattern using Nodejs, ExpressJS , NextJS, Nats Streaming server as broker, Kubernetes, Docker, Jest, github actions and skaffold..
+Buy and Sell tickets is an application based on microservice architecture pattern using Nodejs, ExpressJS , NextJS, Nats Streaming server as broker, Kubernetes, Docker, Jest, github actions and skaffold..

-## Services
+## Infrastructure

 By now, the functional services are still decomposed into 6 core services.
 Each of them can be tested, built, and deployed independently.